POLG: Structure

 POLG is located on the q arm of chromosome 15 in position 26.1 and has 23 exons.
 The POLG gene produces a 140 kDa protein composed of 1239 amino acids.
 POLG, the protein encoded by this gene, is a member of the DNA polymerase type-A family.
-It is a mitochondrion nucleiod with an Mg2+ cofactor and 15 turns, 52 beta strands, and 39 alpha helixes.
+It is a mitochondrion nucleoid with an Mg2+ cofactor and 15 turns, 52 beta strands, and 39 alpha helixes.
 POLG contains a polyglutamine tract near its N-terminus that may be polymorphic.
 Two transcript variants encoding the same protein have been found for this gene.

 Function

 POLG is a gene that codes for the catalytic subunit of the mitochondrial DNA polymerase, called DNA polymerase gamma.
 The human POLG cDNA and gene were cloned and mapped to chromosome band 15q25.
 In eukaryotic cells, the mitochondrial DNA is replicated by DNA polymerase gamma, a trimeric protein complex composed of a catalytic subunit, POLG, and a dimeric accessory subunit of 55 kDa encoded by the POLG2 gene.
 The catalytic subunit contains three enzymatic activities, a DNA polymerase activity, a 3’-5’ exonuclease activity that proofreads misincorporated nucleotides, and a 5’-dRP lyase activity required for base excision repair.
+POLG activity is coordinated with mitochondrial SSB activity during DNA replication.